htcondor/htcondor-ce/docs/remote-job-submission.md

 If you do not see the expected output, refer to the [troubleshooting guide](troubleshooting/troubleshooting#condor_ce_trace).

+!!! note "CONDOR_CE_TRACE_ATTEMPTS"
+    For a busy site cluster, it may take longer than the default 5 minutes to test end-to-end submission.
+    To extend the length of time that `condor_ce_trace` waits for the job to complete, prepend the command with `_condor_CONDOR_CE_TRACE_ATTEMPTS=<TIME IN SECONDS>`.

 ### (Optional) Requesting resources ###

 `condor_ce_trace` doesn't make any specific resource requests so its jobs are only given the default resources as